Peer Mentoring Program

 Peer mentoring supports new students in the Faculty of Arts and Education with their social and academic transition to studying at Deakin.

 Are you new to Deakin and feeling a little daunted about starting?
 Sign up for the Peer Mentoring Program!

 What is the Peer Mentoring Program?

-Peer mentoring gives new students the opportunity to connect with experienced students to ask questions, receive essential advice and to learn from their experiences.
-Mentors are not tutors but they will help you to become a successful student and get the most out of your time at Deakin!
+Peer mentoring gives new students the opportunity to connect with experienced students on a weekly basis to ask questions, receive essential advice and to learn from their experiences.
+Mentors are not tutors but they will help you settle into University life so that you can get the most out of your time at Deakin!